merlinblack/manualbind/docs/quick tutorial.md

 ```

-This construction function will automatically found by template magic and added to the binding.
-For this reason in must be called 'create'.
+This construction function will be automatically found by template magic and added to the binding.
+For this reason it must be called 'create'.
 Unlike most Lua Binding libraries, all 'glue' functions, i.e. this create and other functions we will write soon, need some familiarity with working with the Lua stack and Lua's C API.
 I've done this intentionally.
 This allows to allows you all the power of the Lua C API.

 Here we are simply grabbing each parameter from the Lua stack and using them to create a shared pointer to a brand new Widget.
 Then we push that pointer onto the Lua stack and return '1' as in the count of return values this function returns to Lua.
 The push function is the same one we saw earlier, albeit without the 'WidgetBinding::' qualifier.